gigawhitlocks/emacs-configs/README.md

 ### Install `exec-path-from-shell` to manage the PATH

-[exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) mirrors PATH in zsh or Bash in OS X or Linux into Emacs so that the PATH in the shell and the PATH when calling commands from Emacs are the same.
+[exec-path-from-shell](https://github.com/purcell/exec-path-from-shell) mirrors PATH in zsh or Bash in macOS or Linux into Emacs so that the PATH in the shell and the PATH when calling commands from Emacs are the same.

 ```emacs-lisp
 (use-package exec-path-from-shell